1985 Ginebra San Miguel season: Records

-November 21: Game One of the showdown for third place in the Reinforced Conference saw Ginebra down Great Taste in lopsided fashion, 197–168.
-A lot of records, twelve to be exact, were broken in the course of that game.
-Michael Hackett, who was voted Best Import of the Reinforced Conference, scored 103 points in the highest-scoring game in PBA History.
+November 21: Game One of the showdown for third place in the Reinforced Conference saw Ginebra down Great Taste in lopsided fashion, 197–168, Michael Hackett, who was voted Best Import of the Reinforced Conference, scored 103 points in the highest-scoring game in PBA History.
 Hackett's 103-point output broke the previous record of 88 points set by Larry McNeill in 1983.
 Ginebra's 197 was the highest score and the 112 points (57 in the 3rd and 55 in the 4th) scored by Ginebra in the second half broke the previous record.
 Great Taste' 62 points in the fourth quarter was an all-time high.

 Ginebra took a commanding 85–64 edge at the end of the first half and Hackett contributed 48 points of the team's total output after 24 minutes of play.
 Hackett hit the century mark with still 4:36 to go in the game, he was finally relieve as the clock reads 1:07.